thriveweb/cosmetic-medical/content/pages/home.md

     From the time you step through our doors, we strive to make your cosmetic treatment as stress-free as possible.
 Our  surgeries are equipped with the very latest technology including 3D imaging and Profound the non-surgical face lift.
-If your looking for a place to
+If your looking for a full face make over then visit our team for a free cosult.
   image: /images/uploads/intro-image.png
   title: Welcome to The Cosmetic Medical Academy!
 servicesSection: